Fiberglass vs Pleated Air Filters

 Should I Worry About VOCs That Are Released By Pleated Filters?

 Yes, you should worry about VOCs (volatile organic compounds) because these gases are very harmful to you and can cause short- or long-term health problems.
 These compounds may lead to cancer-like dangerous problems too.
-So it is wise to check your pleated filter that it releases VOCs or not before purchasing because, as the old people said, health is wealth.
+So it is wise to check your pleated filter that it releases VOCs or not before purchasing.

 How often should I change each type of filter?